Anselwang99/Dexmate/DEPLOYMENT.md

 ### Database resets on deployment

+-   **Problem**: SQLite database loses data after redeployment
--   Add a Volume to backend service mounted at `/app`
+-   **Solution**: Add a Volume to backend service mounted at `/app`
+-   **Steps**:
+    1. Go to backend service → "Volumes"
+    2. Click "New Volume"
+    3. Mount path: `/app`
+    4. Redeploy the service
 -   This persists the SQLite database between deployments

+### Demo data not showing after seed

+-   **Problem**: Ran `railway run npm run seed` but robots/groups don't appear
+-   **Solution**:
+    1. Ensure volume is mounted at `/app` (see above)
+    2. Redeploy the backend service
+    3. Check logs for "🎉 Initial seed completed!" message
+    4. If seed ran but data still missing, check you're logged in as demo accounts:
+        - `admin@demo.com` / `admin123`
+        - `user@demo.com` / `user123`
+    5. If logged in as different account, those accounts won't see seeded data

 ### CORS errors